raymondlouie/MPF-BML/README.md

 where the inputs are as described in "Intermediate step: helper variables" above, with the exception of:

-`options_MPF` - This is an options struct file which controls various paramters of the algorithm.
+`options_MPF` - This is an (optional) options struct file which controls various paramters of the algorithm.
 The most relevant parameters to tune are the regularization parameters, which can be manually set, e.g., by

 ```
 options_MPF.lambda_J = 0.01; % L1 regularization parameter for the couplings